• Home

 Adding Fringe

-The chair will look like as following.
+The chair will look as follows.

 Chair Final Look